 I should also add, There is a little bit of time organising the van before I arrive, then cleaning tools out after I have finished.

-For an average sized ceiling, all this might take me 4 hours, maybe even longer.
-Most decorators would charge by the day, but you may get some who are happy just charging for half a day.
-A decorators’ day rate anywhere between £130 and £250 per day.
+For an average sized ceiling, all this might take me 6 hours, maybe even longer.
+Most decorators would charge by the day, but you may get some who are happy just charging by the hour.
+A decorators’ day rate anywhere between £160 and £300 per day.
 Materials for a ceiling may cost £30 or £40.

-Obviously, I can’t put an exact figure on it, but that should help you work out roughly how much a decorator would charge you to paint your ceiling.
+So, you should expect a decorator to charge £200 – £340 to paint a ceiling.
+Obviously, I can’t put an exact figure on it because there are too many variables, but that should help you work out roughly how much your painted ceiling will cost.